You need no money to hire Attorney Donald H. Peters

 FREE CONSULTATION PROVIDED AND NO MONEY REQUIRED TO HIRE A DISABILITY LAWYER AT SOCIAL SECURITY PROFESSIONALS

 Whether your case is an Adult or Child Social Security Disability Insurance (SSD) or Supplemental Security Income (SSI) claim, you can speak with a Disability Attorney for free at Social Security Professionals in Michigan simply by calling us 24/7 at (248) 549-3485.
 Best of all, our Disability Lawyers always provide Free Consultation and there is no money required to hire us.

 Once retained, we will insure the proper handling of your application, request for hearing, and any necessary appeals.
 The sooner you involve an attorney in your claim, the sooner we can begin to properly prove and protect your right to disability benefits and develop an appropriate case strategy based upon your individual situation and limitations.
 Our fee will be a small percentage of past due benefits sent directly to us from the Social Security Administration only if you win.
-It costs you nothing to learn whether you have a viable disability claim as our Consultation is always Free.
+It costs you nothing to learn whether you have a viable disability claim as our Disability Consultation is always Free.